konekoya/til/js/get-all-elements-from-a-form.md

 # Get All Elements From a Form

 An HTML form may contain elements like `input`, `select` or `textarea`.
-When working with JavaScript, you can grab all elements of a particular form by using: `form:elements`
+When working with JavaScript, you can grab all elements of a particular form by using: `form.elements`

 ```html
 <h1>Login</h1>